 Applicant consent option

-You can add a checkbox item to application forms that will appear automatically for any job located in the EU, UK, Norway, Iceland, Switzerland & Liechtenstein, where residents are protected under the laws of the General Data Protection Regulation (GDPR), as well as to jobs based in Switzerland and Liechtenstein.
+You can add a checkbox item to application forms that will appear automatically for any job located in the EU, UK, Norway, Iceland, Switzerland & Liechtenstein, where residents are protected under the laws of the General Data Protection Regulation (GDPR) and the UK GDPR, as well as to jobs based in Switzerland and Liechtenstein.
 Candidates must check the box to apply and will be shown a link to your Privacy Notice.

 To enable this option click your user icon in the upper right of Workable, click on Settings, and navigate to Compliance.
 Flip the Applicant consent switch to ON.